Basque verbs: Compound tense auxiliaries

 The auxiliaries adopt all the argument indices (for subject, direct object and/or indirect object as the case may be, as well as the allocutive where applicable) that correspond to the verb within its clause.

 The above diagram illustrates the patterns with auxiliaries in the present tense.
 However, the same auxiliaries may be used in a wide variety of tenses, not only in the present.
 The following two tables lay out synoptically the possible auxiliary/tense combinations for intransitive and transitive auxiliaries respectively.

+The four auxiliary verbs can be alternately analysed as irregular stem forms of the same auxiliary verb izan, as is given in Wiktionary.

 Simple and compound tenses

 The following are the most usual Basque tenses.
 By considering both simple and compound tenses as part of a single list, one can better see how the whole system fits together and compare the tenses with each other.

 More periphrastic constructions

 Some other constructions that commonly express a range of aspectual or modal notions show a greater degree of periphrasis than those considered so far.
 A brief selection of some of the most important of these are shown in the following table: